Norma Torres: Abortion

 As of 2025, Torres has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for her abortion-related voting record.
 She opposed the overturning of Roe v.
 Wade, calling it "devastating" and saying it set back "our country decades, reversing so many years of hard-fought progress" for women.

 Personal life

 Torres is married to Louis Torres.
 They live in Pomona, California.
-They have three sons, including Robert Torres, a Pomona City Council member.
+They have three sons, including Robert Torres, a former Pomona City Council member.